How many litres of wine do you think the city of Vienna grows each year?

 Although there are various types, the more traditional Heuriger opens only seasonally, serving local food from a buffet in addition to home-produced wine.

-A visit to a Heuriger makes for a very pleasant evening in the summer months and the ones in Grinzing and Nussdorf (both in the 19th district) are particularly popular.
+A visit to a Heuriger makes for a very pleasant evening in the summer months and the ones in Grinzing, Neustift am Walde, and Nussdorf (all in the 19th district) are particularly popular.